Pivok7/Pivok7/README.md

 ## Welcome

-I'm a hobby programmer interested in computer graphics and language design.
+I'm a hobby programmer interested in computer graphics and compiler design.